Yves Pons

-Yves Pons (born 7 May 1999) is a Haitian-born French professional basketball player for ASVEL of the LNB Pro A and the EuroLeague.
+Yves Pons (born 7 May 1999) is a Haitian-born French professional basketball player for MoraBanc Andorra of the Liga ACB.
 He played college basketball for the Tennessee Volunteers.

 Early life and career

 Pons was born in Port-au-Prince, Haiti and spent three and a half years with his biological mom.
 He was born in Port-au-Prince, which is the capital, but his hometown was Cité Soleil.
-It’s one of the biggest areas in Haiti and is also the poorest part of Haiti.
-His mom, by law, had to send him to the orphanage because she couldn’t take care of him, and he was pretty sick at the time.
+It's one of the biggest areas in Haiti and is also the poorest part of Haiti.
+His mom, by law, had to send him to the orphanage because she couldn't take care of him, and he was pretty sick at the time.

 After close to a year in the orphanage, Yves was taken in by his adopted parents, Babeth and Jean-Claude Pons, who lived in France.
 Pons attended French sports institute INSEP, in Paris, and played for its affiliated club Centre Fédéral de Basket-ball in the Nationale Masculine 1 (NM1), the amateur third-tier division of French basketball.